simpliko/wpadverts/readme.txt

 "Save Changes" button without actually changing anything, this should reset router and fix URLs.

 == Changelog ==

+= 1.5.1 - 2020-12-14 =

+* FIXED: File Upload API mixing additional file fields order.
+* FIXED: File Upload API uses additional uploaded files as featured images.
+* FIXED: Removed no longer used script from wpadverts-gallery.js
+* FIXED: Emails Module generates a warning when using PHP7.4+
+* FIXED: Some user entered texts not escaped properly (undisclosed details for security)
+* FIXED: Fatal error when deleting Advert (if using WP older than 5.5)

 = 1.5.0 - 2020-11-23 =